sgciv2805/folder-tokenizer/README.md

 # Folder Tokenizer

-Analyze token counts for all documents in a folder using HuggingFace tokenizers.
+Analyze token counts for all documents in a folder.
 Supports nested folders, zip files, and various document types.

 ## Features